dothiv/transactional-emails/click4life-click-counter-configuration-en.md

             Hello {{ firstname }}, </h1>

         <p style="font: 15px/1.25em 'Helvetica Neue', Arial, Helvetica; color: #333;">
             Thank you for configuring the click-counter!
-You are only a tiny little step away from joining the .hiv micro-donation.
+You are only a tiny little step away from joining the .hiv micro-donation program.
         </p>

         {% if forward %}

         <p style="font: 15px/1.25em 'Helvetica Neue', Arial, Helvetica; color: #333;">
-            There are two different ways to make sure that the click-counter works at your domain <strong>{{ domainName }}</strong> and your visitor is forwarded to {{ forward }}:
+            There are two different ways to make sure that the click-counter works at your domain <strong>{{ domainName }}</strong> and your visitors are forwarded to <em>{{ forward }}</em>:
         </p>

         <h2 style="font-size: 16px; margin: 0; color: #333;">1) A new webspace for {{ domainName }}</h2>